Shivers (video game): Themes

 Designer Marcia Bales credited her interest in travels and archeology as her main drive force for the game.
-Some of the footage seen in a cutscene were taken by Bales herself during a trip in Belize around 1994.
+Some of the footage seen in a cutscene was taken by Bales herself during a trip in Belize around 1994.

-Regarding the themes seen in the fictional museum, Bales claimed that most of them presented are factual, although stretched out in the way the Professor-based his pseudoscientific theories.
+Regarding the themes seen in the fictional museum, Bales claimed that most of them presented are factual, except for Windlenot's pseudoscientific theories.
 The way the museum was designed, with each room assigned to a different artist, reflected the Professor's deductive fallacies of connecting otherwise unconnected facts to draw his conclusions.
 The elements were left for the player to decide how much of the Professor's theories were arbitrary.

-The concept of the Ixupi was a retelling of an almost universal motif of vampiric spirits sucking the life out of humans, often coming out of the elements.
+The concept of the Ixupi is a retelling of an almost universal motif of vampiric spirits sucking the life out of humans, often coming out of the elements.
 The Ancient Egyptian concept of the soul was also an inspiration.

 Gameplay

-Shivers was the first 1st person adventure game by Sierra On-Line that featured a nameless and unseen silent protagonist, instead of a visible player character.
+Shivers was the first first-person adventure game by Sierra On-Line to feature a nameless and unseen silent protagonist, instead of a visible player character.

 Bales mentioned the game Mixed-Up Mother Goose Deluxe as an inspiration to design Shivers as an open-ended game, with the random elements enhancing the non-linear gameplay; a characteristic considered uncommon for an adventure game.
 Once entering the museum, the player is immediately free to explore and access almost all locations, without having to solve a puzzle to see what is next.
 The player's order of actions are the factor of how the backstory elements are revealed, without mattering the order these are discovered.